kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Pontonides unciger
 Tags			2014 shrimp
 Description		Lives exclusively on the black coral whip, usually in pairs.
 I found only one, but they are very well camouflaged and small, so perhaps a second companion was around somewhere.
 You may wonder why the whip is called black coral when it's bright green, and the reason is due to its black inner skeleton.
-The outer flesh varies in color and P. Unciger shrimps adept by changing their own color to match the coral's color.
+The outer flesh varies in color and P. Unciger shrimps adept by changing their own skin to match the coral's color.

 DSC02931.jpg